LiamBrandt/crp-extract/README.md

  * Python 2.7 https://www.python.org/downloads/

 ##Usage:
- * You will be prompted to input type in the file name in the console when you launch the program.
+ * Run crp_extract.py.
+You will be prompted to type in the name of the CRP file you want to extract.
 Don't forget the .crp extension.

 ##Key for first bytes:
+These are the values for the first bytes of each type of file contained in a CRP file.
+They are probably used as a quick guide for the game to tell which files are which.
  * 0x53 - Assembly-CSharp
  * 0x54 - UnityEngine.Mesh
  * 0x57 - BuildingInfoGen